"I don't mind having a demon friend."

 - As with the books, in The Hobbit, a friendship was struck up between Bilbo (a hobbit) and Gandalf (disguised as more or less human), not to mention Bilbo's friendship with the dwarves.

-- In Lord of the Rings, the Fellowship is composed of hobbits, men, an elf, a dwarf and a Maia.
+- The Fellowship is composed of hobbits, men, an elf, a dwarf and a Maia.
 There was already a strong friendship between Aragorn (a human) and Legolas (an elf) and one would develop between Legolas and Gimli (a dwarf), the ones pictured above.

 - Merry and Éowyn, and Pippin and Faramir, hobbits and humans respectively, also become quite close.

 - Being a Friend to All Living Things that she was, Giselle from Enchanted was close to all her animal friends, particularly Pip the chipmunk.

-- It takes most of the film but one develops between Kirk (human) and Spock (half-Vulcan, half human) in Star Trek.
+- It takes most of the film, but one develops between Kirk (human) and Spock (half-Vulcan, half human).

 - Sam and Bumblebee in Transformers, as well as Captain Lennox and the rest of NEST with the other Autobots.